 Illnesses that arise as a result of a sedentary lifestyle reflect an imbalance of normal physiology.
 Thus, it is more logical to base the treatment of these conditions on a physiologic approach (ie., exercise), not a pharmacologic one (ie., drug therapy).

 People who are sedentary suffer from a vascular process known as "atherosclerosis."
 This leads to cardiovascular problems such as myocardial infarctions (heart attacks), strokes, and hypertension (high blood pressure).
-Some cases of erectile dysfunction and dementia are also related to atherosclerosis.
+Most cases of erectile dysfunction and some cases of dementia are also related to atherosclerosis.

 Statins have become one of the most widely-prescribed types of drugs in the world.
 However, John Ioannidis, MD, at Stanford University, has questioned the new guidelines for the use of these drugs in an editorial in the February 5, 2014 issue of JAMA titled "More Than A Billion People Taking Statins?"
 He feels that too many people will be given these drugs (Ioannidis JPA.
 2014).

 And here's another perspective: